aurora-is-near/doc.aurora.dev/docs/onboard/wallets/rainbowkit.md

 ## Adding Aurora Pass

-You will need to get Wallet ID from WalletConnect for the Aurora Pass wallet first from [here](https://explorer.walletconnect.com/aurora-pass) or copy it directly below:
+You will need to get a Wallet ID from WalletConnect for the Aurora Pass wallet first from [here](https://explorer.walletconnect.com/aurora-pass) or copy it directly below:

 ```bash
 76260019aec5a3c44dd2421bf78e80f71a6c090d932c413a287193ed79450694